guilhermgonzaga/sysprog-assignments/buildimage/README.md

 Development has been aimed at and only tested on Linux (Ubuntu 19 and Debian 10 distros).

-Everything can be done via the `make` command.
+Everything can be done via the `make` utility.

 Make sure to overwrite the `kernel.s` file with one of the three available kernels in order to change tests.
 ```sh